Sufism in Sindh: Middle period

 By 15th Century, Sindh started producing many Sufi saints and poets of its own such as Makhdoom Bilawal and Qazi Qadan of Bukkur who is also known as "The Father of Classical Sindhi Poetry".

-Under Mughal Empire, Sindh saw a large number of Sufi Saints and poets these included Shah Abdul Karim Bulri, a Sufi Poet who was also the great-great-grandfather of another famous Sufi poet Shah Abdul Latif Bhittai, Shah Inat Rizvi, Bibi Jamal Khatun, a female Sufi saint whose mother was daughter of Qazi Qadan and Shah Inayat Shaheed, another saint of Sindh who was executed on the orders of Mughal Emperor Farrukhsiyar.
+Under the Mughal Empire, Sindh saw a large number of Sufi Saints and poets.
+These included Shah Abdul Karim Bulri, a Sufi Poet who was also the great-great-grandfather of another famous Sufi poet Shah Abdul Latif Bhittai, Shah Inat Rizvi, Bibi Jamal Khatun, a female Sufi saint whose mother was daughter of Qazi Qadan and Shah Inayat Shaheed, another saint of Sindh who was executed on the orders of Mughal Emperor Farrukhsiyar.

 Statue of Shah Abdul Latif Bhittai, A Sufi Saint and National poet of Sindh. in Bhit Shah, Sindh.

 By 18th Century, Sufism had reached its high point in Sindh due to the poetry of Sufi Saints like Shah Abdul Latif Bhittai, Khawaja Muhammad Zaman of Luari, Mir Janullah Shah, Rohal Faqir and Sachal Sarmast.

 Later period

-By 19th Century, Mughal Empire started declining and Sindh also saw a decline in Sufi poets and Saints.
-Some famous Sufi Saints and poets of this era from Sindh were Faqir Qadir Buksh Bedil and his son Muhammad Mohsin Bekas, Syed Misri Shah, Pir Hadi Hassan Bux Shah Jilani, Sufi Budhal Faqeer, Nadir Ali Shah, Khwaja Abdul Ghaffar Naqshbandi and Mewa Shah.
+By 19th Century, the Mughal Empire started declining and Sindh also saw a decline in Sufi poets and Saints.
+Some famous Sufi Saints and poets of this era from Sindh were Sufi Siddique Faqir, Faqir Qadir Buksh Bedil and his son Muhammad Mohsin Bekas, Syed Misri Shah, Pir Hadi Hassan Bux Shah Jilani, Sufi Budhal Faqeer, Nadir Ali Shah, Khwaja Abdul Ghaffar Naqshbandi and Mewa Shah.

 Modern era

 Sufism has become a primary marker of Sindhi identity for both Muslims and Hindus.
-Sufism ideology is continued to be practiced by locals even though some terrorists have tried to attack sufism by attacking modern sufis like Sayyid Ghulam Hussain Shah Bukhari and shrines like the one in Sehwan Sharif which was the site of a suicide bombing in 2017 carried out by the Islamic State.
+Sufi ideology is continued to be practiced by locals even though some terrorists have tried to attack Sufism by attacking modern Sufis like Sayyid Ghulam Hussain Shah Bukhari and shrines like one in Sehwan Sharif which was the site of a suicide bombing in 2017 carried out by the Islamic State.